FlexCommunityDevelopment/FlexPythonAPI/README.md

 # FlexPythonAPI
-Collaboration space for working on a Flex Radio Python API wrapper
+Collaboration space for working on a Flex Radio Python code

 *****************************************************************************************
 ***** This space is not managed by or represented by the Flex Radio Systems company *****